Free probability: Law of a normal random variable

+for all non-negative integers $j$.

+Suppose for example that $\phi(a^j)$ is zero when $j$ is odd and equals the $j/2$-th Catalan number when $j$ is even.
+Then the law of $a$ will be the standard Wigner semicircle distribution on $[-2,2]$.

+In the case that $\mathcal A$ is the algebra of $N\times N$ matrices and $a$ is a normal matrix, the law of $a$ is the empirical spectral measure of $a$, that is, the probability measure putting mass $1/N$ at each eigenvalue of $a$.

+History of the subject

 One of the goals of free probability (still unaccomplished) was to construct new invariants of von Neumann algebras and free dimension is regarded as a reasonable candidate for such an invariant.
 The main tool used for the construction of free dimension is free entropy.

 The relation of free probability with random matrices is a key reason for the wide use of free probability in other subjects.
 Voiculescu introduced the concept of freeness around 1983 in an operator algebraic context; at the beginning there was no relation at all with random matrices.
 This connection was only revealed later in 1991 by Voiculescu; he was motivated by the fact that the limit distribution which he found in his free central limit theorem had appeared before in Wigner's semi-circle law in the random matrix context.

 The free cumulant functional (introduced by Roland Speicher) plays a major role in the theory.
 It is related to the lattice of noncrossing partitions of the set { 1, ..., n } in the same way in which the classic cumulant functional is related to the lattice of all partitions of that set.